 Design associations offer the opportunity to network and further develop your professional skills.
 Students and graduates of QC Design School have access to the following associations:

-As a professional not-for-profit association representing home decorators, designers, and design-related businesses across Canada, the Canadian Decorators’ Association (CDECA) provides industry-specific resources to its members.
-Canadian students and graduates of QC Design School’s interior decorating course are eligible to join CDECA.
-For more information on their available membership types, please visit www.cdeca.com.
+a professional not-for-profit association representing home decorators, designers, and design-related businesses across Canada, the Decorator & Designers Association of Canada (DDA) provides industry-specific resources to its members.
+The DDA recognizes QC Design school as an approved educational institution.
+Canadian students and graduates of QC Design School’s interior decorating course are eligible to join DDA.
+For more information on their available membership types, please visit www.ddacanada.com.

 Real Estate Staging Association (RESA)